5T33Z0/OC-Little-Translated/B_OC_Calculators/README.md

 # OpenCore Calculators
-This section calculator to generate the correct values for the following bitmasks:
+This is my clumsy approach to calculate the correct values for the following bitmasks, using an Apple Numbers [Spreadsheet](https://github.com/5T33Z0/OC-Little-Translated/blob/main/B_OC_Calculators/OpenCoreCalcs.numbers?raw=true):

 Bitmask | Description
 ------|-----------